-Vincent Y. Ling is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
+Vincent Y. Ling is an associate in the Los Angeles office of Munger, Tolles & Olson.
 His practice focuses on intellectual property litigation and counseling, including patent infringement and trade secret matters.

 Mr. Ling joined the firm after clerking with Chief Judge Sharon Prost of the U.S. Court of Appeals for the Federal Circuit.
-Prior to his clerkship, Mr. Ling was an associate in the New York office of an international law firm, where he focused primarily on intellectual property litigation.
-He has also clerked for Judge Kent A. Jordan of the U.S. Court of Appeals for the Third Circuit and Judge Sue L. Robinson of the U.S. District Court for the District of Delaware.
+Prior to his clerkship, he was an associate in the New York office of an international law firm, where he focused on intellectual property litigation.
+He also clerked for Judge Kent A. Jordan of the U.S. Court of Appeals for the Third Circuit and Judge Sue L. Robinson of the U.S. District Court for the District of Delaware.
 During law school, he served as a legal writing instructor.

 Outside of his practice, Mr. Ling has authored articles on legal topics for Intellectual Property Magazine and the American Bar Association.
 In 2017, he spoke at “Patent Disputes Forum South” hosted by the Daily Journal.